neume-network/documents/social-architecture.md

 ## Licensing

-The neume network must use the GPL-3.0-only license whereever possible [3].
+The neume network must use the GPL-3.0-only license wherever possible [3].
 Whenever possible, contributors must be capable of retaining the copyright for their submissions.
-Exceptions to the above statements must prioritize creating interest-bearing effects for its contributors, as to ensure proper individual incentivization for everyone helping to build the neume network.
+Exceptions to the above statements must prioritize creating interest-bearing effects for its contributors so as to ensure proper individual incentivization for everyone helping to build the neume network.

 ## Contributing